 List A weeds are rare weed species that are subject to eradication wherever detected in order to protect neighboring lands and the state as a whole.

 Watch List Species that have been determined to pose a potential threat to the agricultural productivity and environmental values of the lands of the state.
 The Watch List is intended to serve advisory and educational purposes only.
-Its purpose is to encourage the identification and reporting of these species to the Commissioner in order to facilitate the collection of information to assist the Commissioner in determining which species should be designated as noxious weeds.
+Its purpose is to encourage the identification and reporting of these species in order to facilitate the collection of information to assist in determining which species should be designated as noxious weeds.